zendframework/zend-expressive-swoole/docs/book/v2/hot-code-reload.md

 # Hot Code Reload

+> - Since 2.3.0

-To ease development when using swoole server, hot code reload can be enabled.
+To ease development against a running Swoole HTTP server, hot code reloading can be enabled.

-With this feature enabled, a swoole worker will monitor included PHP files using inotify, and will restart all workers if a file is changed, thus mitigating the need to manually restart the server to "view" changes made.
+With this feature enabled, a Swoole worker will monitor included PHP files using `inotify`, and will restart all workers if a file is changed, thus mitigating the need to manually restart the server to test changes.

 **This feature should only be used in your local development environment, and should not be used in production!**

 ## Requirements

-* `ext-inotify`
+- `ext-inotify`

-This library ships with an [inotify](http://php.net/manual/en/book.inotify.php) based implementation of `\Zend\Expressive\Swoole\HotCodeReload\FileWatcherInterface`.
+This library ships with an [inotify](http://php.net/manual/en/book.inotify.php) based implementation of `Zend\Expressive\Swoole\HotCodeReload\FileWatcherInterface`.
 In order to use it, the `inotify` extension must be loaded.

 ## Configuration